 1.1 Multiply your ways of knowing

-The best advice a historian ever gave me about historical methods was this: “Multiply your ways of knowing.”
-That advice gets to the heart of how historians do their work.
+The best advice a historian ever gave me about historical methods was this: “Multiply your ways of knowing.”1 That advice gets to the heart of how historians do their work.
 Historians are methodologically omnivorous.
-In their pursuit of understanding about the past, they are willing to consider any body of sources, and they are willing to apply any way of reading them that they can devise, so long as those sources and methods produce a new way of understanding the past.
+In their pursuit of historical knowledge, they are willing to study any body of sources and to apply any way of reading them that they can devise, so long as those sources and methods produce insight into past.
 The history of the historical profession can be understood in broad outlines as a series of developments in what sources historians chose to look at and how they went about studying them.
 Political history was succeeded by social history was succeeded by cultural history, and in each instance historians paid attention to new sources and devised new ways of analyzing them.
 Yet newer methods and concerns never completely displace older ways of knowing about the past, even if findings from new methods invalidate some of the conclusions of the older methods.
 On the whole the historical discipline is on a sounder footing the more it multiplies the ways in which it can learn about the past.

-Though scattered over a thousand pages, once transcribed these statistics made a table of data, keeping track of the cities in which missions were held, their dates, the number of confessions the Paulists heard, and the number of converts they made.
+These statistics were scattered over a thousand pages.
+But once transcribed, the resulting table of data offered an overview of the cities in which missions were held, their dates, the number of confessions the Paulists heard, and the number of converts they made.
 From there the locations mentioned in the Paulist chronicle could be geocoded, so that latitudes and longitudes were associated with place names.

 With that table of data, it is possible to create many kinds of visualization.
 One might, for instance, check the relationship between the duration of the missions and the number of converts the Paulists made, or ask which states had the most converts.
-After also finding the data for the historic state boundaries and railroad locations, it is possible to create a map like the one below, in order to understand the spatial relationship of Paulist missions.
+After analyzing the data that way, it became apparent which bishops supported the Paulist missionary efforts.
+After also finding the data for the historic state boundaries and railroad locations, it is possible to create a map like the one below, in order to understand the spatial patterns of Paulist missions.4

 Once you are familiar with what you can do with these kinds of historical methods, you will start seeing many sources differently.
 The aim of this book is to teach you how to think historically with computational methods.